 GovCloud is an AWS service specifically built for U.S. government agencies and other regulated industries such as healthcare, finance, justice, public safety, and energy.
 With AWS GovCloud, users gain the control and confidence needed to securely run their business with the most flexible and secure cloud computing environment available.
-Support for GovCloud comes on the heels of CircleCI’s SOC 2 compliance and 18 months after being FedRAMP certified, the first and only continuous integration (CI) solution to do so.
+Support for GovCloud comes on the heels of CircleCI’s SOC 2 Type II compliance and 18 months after being FedRAMP certified, the first and only continuous integration (CI) solution to do so.

 Our goal at CircleCI is to help our customers drive innovation by giving them the most powerful CI tool available.
 Unfortunately, developers building products and services for government agencies had been forced to rely on CI options that restricted their productivity and were often costly to maintain.